Gas Morphology of Milky Way-like Galaxies in the TNG50 Simulation: Signals of Twisting and Stretching: Gaseous Distribution Shape Classification

 \subsection{Simple Distributions}

-The first category we consider is simple distributions.
-Simple distributions are those whose radial profiles display two main properties: the axes-to-radius ratios as a function of galactocentric radius display well-separated eigenvalues, whose ordering of their magnitude does not change with radius, and the eigenvector associated with the smallest eigenvalue is parallel to the total angular momentum for throughout the radial profile with little or no change in angle as a function of the radius.
-In addition, the remaining eigenvectors also show small directional changes.
+The first category that we consider is simple distributions.
+Simple distributions are those whose radial profiles display the eigenvector associated with the smallest eigenvalue that is parallel to the total angular momentum throughout the radial profile with little or no change in angle as a function of the radius.
+In addition, the remaining eigenvectors also show little-to-no directional changes.
+These profiles also typically display well-separated eigenvalues, whose ordering of their magnitude does not change with radius.
+Since the requirement of well-separated eigenvalues (which was originally introduced in \citet{DMHaloMorph}) will favor triaxial distributions, we also classify distributions whose eigenvalues are approximately equal (and may frequently cross), as would be the case in nearly spherical distributions, but show little-to-no rotation (after smoothing with the Savitzky–Golay filter) in their radial profiles as simple distributions.

 In our sample of 25 MW-like galaxies, we find that only cold gaseous distributions and distributions composed of all gas have an entirely simple profile.
 Specifically, 4 cold gas distributions and 3 all gas distributions display simple radial profiles.
 An example of a simple distribution is presented in the first row of Figure~\ref{fig: eigen_angle}.
-Additionally, figure~\ref{fig: cartoon} shows a 2D representation for the intermediate eigenvector of the reduced inertia tensor for a simple distribution.
+We also show alternative visualizations of simple distributions in Figure~\ref{fig: simple_projection} and Figure~\ref{fig: simple_3d} in Appendix \ref{appendix:viz}.
 Galaxies part of the simple class, experience a very mild level of rotation in their radial profiles.